-- ↑ Can the kit home supplier clearly explain the kit home process to you?
-This is the step-by-step procedure from initial consultation, through to the construction of your home. - ▲ Does the kit home supplier offer a free owner-builder course and free Workplace, Health and Safety white card? - ▲ Can the kit home supplier provide you with a fixed price for your kit home? - ▲ Is the kit home supplier able to meet your construction schedule timeframe, i.e. can the kit be manufactured within a reasonable time frame and delivered to you when you're ready to begin? - ↑ Check the lead time (manufacturing time) and delivery dates.
-Confirm how many deliveries will be required to transport all materials and if freight has been included for all deliveries.
+- Does the kit home supplier offer a construction manual to assist when necessary?
+This is especially important if you are doing most of the work yourself. - Will the kit home supplier provide you with a complete schedule of materials which are to be supplied?
+Again, peace of mind for you! - Will the kit home supplier clearly explain the kit home process to you?
+This is the step-by-step procedure from initial idea to the construction of your home. - Does the kit home supplier offer a free owner builder course and free Workplace, Health and Safety white card? - Can the kit home supplier provide you with a fixed price for your kit home? - Is the kit home supplier able to meet your construction schedule time frame, ie, can the kit be manufactured within a reasonable time frame and delivered to you when you are ready to begin?
+Check their 'lead time' (manufacturing time) and delivery date. - Confirm how many deliveries will be required to transport all materials and if freight has been allowed for all deliveries.